zaf/agi/Readme.md

 func (a *Session) RawCommand(params ...interface{}) (Reply, error)
 ```
 RawCommand sends a user defined command.
 Use of this is generally discouraged.
-Useful only for debugging, testing and maybe compatibility with very old
+Useful only for debugging, testing and maybe compatibility with newer/altered
-versions of asterisk.
+versions of the AGI protocol.
+Command strings are passed unescaped.

 #### func (*Session) ReceiveChar